junzis/pyModeS/README.rst

 Resources
 -----------
-Checkout and contribute to this open-source project at: https://github.com/junzis/pyModeS
+Check out and contribute to this open-source project at: https://github.com/junzis/pyModeS

 Detailed manual on Mode-S decoding is published at: https://mode-s.org/decode.

-API documentation of pyModeS is at: http://pymodes.readthedocs.io
+The API documentation of pyModeS is at: http://pymodes.readthedocs.io